Pseudomonas virus gh1

-Pseudomonas virus gh1 (Bacteriophage gh-1) is a bacteriophage capable of infecting susceptible strains of Pseudomonas putida.
-It is a member of family Podoviridae, subfamily Autographivirinae.
+Bacteriophage gh-1 is a bacteriophage capable of infecting susceptible strains of Pseudomonas putida.
+It is a member of the genus Ghunavirus, family Autotranscriptaviridae, order Autographivirales.
 It was first isolated in 1966 from a sample taken from the aeration tank at a sewage plant in East Lansing, Michigan.

 Sedimentation analysis indicates that gh-1 carries its genetic payload in the form of a 37,359 bp linear strand of dsDNA, inside an icosahedronal capsid 50 nm in diameter.

 One-step growth experiments indicate that the latent period is approximately 21 min, with a burst size of 103.

 It has been shown that this phage group requires an intact O-antigen on its host's outer membrane in order to successfully replicate and it is thus likely that lipopolysaccharide acts as the phage receptor.